 My parents are recently retired, but having worked all their lives, “leisure” isn’t in their vocabulary.
 No, they are easing into their retirement with a new project — remodeling their house in the Keys.
 Having recently renovated my own house, I’m exhausted thinking about it!

 Anyway, they are stopping by my house tomorrow, before continuing on to see my grandparents.
 I thought I would prepare a light lunch to welcome them!
 I like this recipe because I can make it the day before and then just warm it up when we’re ready to eat.
-Paired with a green salad and some fresh fruit, it’s homey, but special.

 Tip: When working with artichokes — even canned or frozen ones — the outer leaves are a little woody.
 So feel them with your fingers and make sure you’re only using the tenderest parts – discarding the tougher leaves.